flaab/pz-django-accounts/README.md

 ```
 $ python3 manage.py runserver
 ```
-If all went well, the server is up and running and the app is available at http://127.0.0.1:8000 and http://127.0.0.1:8000/account.
+Now the server is up and running and the app is available at http://127.0.0.1:8000 and http://127.0.0.1:8000/account.

 ## Running the application in a existing Django Site

 The above instructions will create a new Django project that will run the application.
 If you did that, you can skip this section.
-If on the other hand, you want to include the blog in your existing application, then another course of action is needed.
+If on the other hand, you want to include the accounts application in your existing project, then another course of action is needed.
 Add the following lines in your *settings.py*:

 ```
 INSTALLED_APPS = (